Fiscal Year 2015: No Current Data Available Fiscal Year 2016: Visit the IMLS website at www.imls.gov to search awarded grants.

 Length and Time Phasing of Assistance

 All funds are awarded to each state on approval of its five-year plan.
-Funds must be expended by the end of the federal fiscal year of allotment as noted in grant award documentation.
-See the following for information on how assistance is awarded/released: Direct payments for a specialized use upon request.
+Funds must be expended by the end of the federal fiscal year following the year of allotment as noted in grant award documentation.

 Post Assistance Requirements